isomerpages/nlb-biblioasia/_podcast/Episode 2/Transcript.md

 Good, I like that.
 BiblioAsia is...

 Yi-Sheng <br>
 BiblioAsia is that sweet spot between academic journals and magazines for the masses.
-You know, I got a PhD...
+You know, I got a PhD.
 I've published an article about artistic representations of Raffles for <i>Journal of Southeast Asian Studies</i>, and I got approached to do it for BiblioAsia, and I was like, yes, now people will actually read this damn thing.
 I got to do a very different, perhaps more interesting, take on that.
 I really do feel like this is important.

 Jimmy  <br>
 For everyone who's interested in learning more about what Yi-Sheng has written about the homegrown goddesses of Singapore, please check out Yi-Sheng's article, "[Maiden Lim and Her Sisters](https://biblioasia.nlb.gov.sg/vol-18/issue-4/jan-mar-2023/taoist-folk-goddesses-singapore/)" on the BiblioAsia website at BiblioAisa.nlb.gov.sg.
 Thank you very much, Yi-Sheng, for joining us today.
 If you've enjoyed this episode, [subscribe to the podcast](https://open.spotify.com/show/66PYiIthr1KqQhJ82XH4DN) and the [BiblioAsia newsletter](https://form.gov.sg/#!/616799db4d9b61001398f79b).
 Thank you for joining me on BiblioAsia+.